Pua Poa Beach Swimsuit Coverup Crochet Pattern Image 5

-Here’s my alibi regarding the origins of the Pua Poa Beach Swimsuit Coverup free crochet pattern.
+Here’s my alibi regarding the origins of the Pua Poa Crochet Beach Cover Up free crochet pattern.
 I absolutely could not find the perfect beach swimsuit coverup.
 And since I was on an extended stay in Kauai, Hawaii, with 80% of my days spent wearing a swimsuit, this was legitimate reason for panic.
 I knew exactly what I was looking for and I COULD NOT FIND IT.
 And once I get something in my head, I will settle for nothing less.

 Is that a good thing or a bad thing?